CARTAvis/carta-protobuf/docs/data_cube_navigation.rst

 Data cube navigation
 --------------------

-The frontend can change the displayed channel and Stokes parameter by issuing the :carta:`SET_IMAGE_CHANNELS` command.
-When an image is opened, the frontend will send a :carta:`SET_IMAGE_CHANNELS` with the first channel and Stokes parameter.
-The frontend subscribes to all :carta:`RASTER_TILE_DATA` messages.
+The frontend can change the displayed channel and Stokes parameter by issuing the :carta:ref:`SET_IMAGE_CHANNELS` command.
+When an image is opened, the frontend will send a :carta:ref:`SET_IMAGE_CHANNELS` with the first channel and Stokes parameter.
+The frontend subscribes to all :carta:ref:`RASTER_TILE_DATA` messages.

 Tiled rendering splits the image into individual square tiles (defaulting to 256 pixels in width), and renders the image progressively as tiles arrive from the backend.
 This is more efficient when exploring a large image, as it reuses data when panning and zooming around the image.
 Images are downsampled by a power of 2.

 In addition, contour rendering can be used on files.
-The contours for an entire channel are generated when the frontend sends the :carta:`SET_CONTOUR_PARAMETERS` command.
-The frontend subscribes to all :carta:`CONTOUR_IMAGE_DATA` messages.
+The contours for an entire channel are generated when the frontend sends the :carta:ref:`SET_CONTOUR_PARAMETERS` command.
+The frontend subscribes to all :carta:ref:`CONTOUR_IMAGE_DATA` messages.
 Currently, contour renders are automatically updated when the user changes channel or plays an animation.
 Contours are delivered in separate chunks by the backend, so that the user can see the contours as they are delivered to the frontend, and can get an idea of how long the contour fetching will take.

 .. _Zooming and panning: